AdibujaUSA/Adibuja-Marketplace-for-Industrial-Tools-Factory-Equipment-Suppliers-USA/README.md

-# Adibuja Industrial Tools, Equipment & Factory Supplies Online - USA
+# Adibuja | Suppliers Marketplace for Industrial Tools | Equipment & Factory Supplies USA

 Looking to streamline sourcing for your facility?
 Explore a reliable catalog of **industrial tools**, **automation parts**, and **PPE gear** sourced from top **USA industrial supply vendors**.
 Whether you're outfitting a factory floor or upgrading your oilfield operation, our platform supports bulk orders, custom kits, and nationwide delivery.